hanicinecm/pycharm-cheatsheet/README.md

 # pycharm-cheatsheet
-*A simple personal markdown cheatsheet for PyCharm IDE* (Keymap needs to be set to KDE, some of these will not work with Gnome keymap for some reason)
+*A simple personal markdown cheatsheet for PyCharm IDE* (Uses custom keymap based on the KDE keymap template)

 ## Actions
 * `Ctrl` + `Shift` + `A` - **Find Action** speed type any action I don't remember shortcut for.